Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Fidelity Decay and Observables Evolution

 \subsection{Few-Body Observables}

-The evolution of few-body observables $\widehat{O}$ depends on more factors than the fidelity decay, but a simple general picture, valid at short times, can be constructed for observables that commute with $\widehat{H}_I$.
-In this case, the dynamics,
+The evolution of few-body observables $O$ depends on more factors than the fidelity decay, but a simple general picture, valid at short times, can be constructed when the operator $\widehat{O}$ commutes with $\widehat{H}_I$.
+In this case, the dynamics is given by